 Five awards of £500 are made available each year to student members of the Society.
 The grants afford the opportunity of overseas travel in connection with biology.
 More information is available on the travel grants page.

-Receive a free subscription to our leading magazine The Biologist.
+Receive a subscription to our leading magazine The Biologist.
 Biology is brought to life through an impressive range of review articles, whilst topical pieces discuss science policy, new developments or controversial issues.
-The magazine is published 6 times a year.

-The Royal Society of Biology (RSB) welcomes membership applications from everyone irrespective of age*, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
-Eligibility will be assessed against the RSB’s membership criteria, and the awarding of membership will be based on merit alone.
+The RSB welcomes membership applications from everyone irrespective of age*, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
+Eligibility and the awarding of membership is assessed against the RSB’s membership criteria.

-The RSB is committed to ensuring equal opportunities in the life sciences, and supports diversity throughout the pipeline; at school and higher education, in the workplace and training.
+The RSB is committed to ensuring equal opportunities in the life sciences, and supports diversity throughout the sector; at school and higher education, in the workplace and training.